 What does the data show about AP Statistics difficulty?
-Compared to other AP exams, AP Stats’ passing rate is below average (34 exams have higher pass rates, 12 have lower pass rates), and its 5 rate is smack dab in the middle of the 5 rates of all the other AP exams.
-The average score on the AP Statistics exam is 2.87, which is below the passing threshold.
-35 exams had a higher average score, and 11 had a lower average score.
+Compared to other AP exams, AP Stats' passing rate is below average, with a large majority of exams having higher pass rates.
+Its 5 rate is average, with 19 exams with higher 5 rates and 18 exams with lower 5 rates.
+The average score on the AP Statistics exam is 2.89, which is below the passing threshold and lower than most other test averages.

 Looking at this data alone, it seems that the AP Stats exam is more difficult than the average AP class.
 But is AP Stats hard?

 Easier AP tests can actually sometimes have lower passing rates because these classes attract less motivated students who don't always prepare thoroughly.
 Very popular AP tests can also have low pass rates because the number of students taking the test has increased rapidly, but their average level of preparation has declined due to the uneven quality of AP classes.
 On the other hand, sometimes AP tests with high pass rates are actually more difficult.
 Since the subjects themselves are challenging (and have a reputation for it), these classes only attract the most motivated, well-prepared students.